 Advantages

-- In a small condominium there are not too many employees.
-For this reason little time investment is necessary to control employees.
+- In a small condominium, there are not too many employees.
+For this reason, little time investment is necessary to control employees.

 - There will be better control and correct billing over expenditures.

-- The self-management of a condominium can financially be attractive.
-The financial cost of having a professional condo manager can be high and maybe not affordable for some home owners.
+- The self-management of a condominium can be financially attractive.
+The financial cost of having a professional condo manager can be high and maybe not affordable for some homeowners.

 - Self-management of a condominium will be a much easier transition with the change in management.